MohanadKhh/Club-Database-Managment/README.md

 # Club-Database-Managment

-1) AGE IN affiliate member should be driven
+1) AGE in affiliate member entity should be driven
 2) Entertainment type on Entertainment entity
 3) Service type in services entity
 4) Security entity -> deleted